 After years of resistance and within hours of death, Karthik’s dad was lead to say, ‘I am a Christian’.
 Hearts soften and lives change in more ways than we plan when Jesus is trusted and allowed to shine brightly.

-Karthik is one such leader.
+Pastor Karthik from Bethany Home in Malaysia is one such leader.

-The Hindu temple where Karthik as a child served alongside his dad in Malaysia, was a stones-throw from where his mum occasionally attended the local church.
-His mum had seen something different in the way the young Christian church had begun to look after local people with epilepsy.
-Their mission became known as Bethany Home, and served the community by providing care for people with special needs.
+Life events have shaped him.
+The Hindu temple, where he served as a child with his dad, was near the church his mum attended.
+Karthik’s mum had seen something different in the way the church cared for people with epilepsy.
+Their mission became known as Bethany Home, and served the community by providing care for many people with special needs.

 If you would like to consider the opportunity to serve as a volunteer in mission, serving in practical ways, teaching English, teaching in the seminaries and institutions of our partner churches, or in local churches, you are invited to phone Nevin on (08) 8267 7300 or email firstname.lastname@example.org.
-For more information, go to http://www.lcamission.org.au/join-gods-mission/volunteer/
+For more information, go to https://www.lcamission.org.au/join-gods-mission/volunteer/

-Read more stories about volunteering at http://www.lcamission.org.au/category/join-gods-mission/volunteers/
+Read more stories about volunteering at https://www.lcamission.org.au/category/join-gods-mission/volunteers/